We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With more than 12,000 online reviews, more than half of which are 5 stars, the FLYBIRD Adjustable Weight Bench is a popular choice for any home gym.

 With six back and four seat positions, the bench is easily adjustable for a full-body workout.

 It’s also made from high quality steel and durable leather, so you don’t have to worry about it tearing or breaking anytime soon.
+Plus, the bench is foldable and weighs only 21.3 pounds, so it’s easy to move and store.

-Plus, the bench is foldable, comes fully assembled, and supports up to 600 pounds (272.7 kg) for a safe and stable workout experience.
+It comes fully assembled and supports up to 600 pounds (272.7 kg) for a safe and stable workout experience.

 Best heavy bag